Indo-Fijians: Demographic factors

 Indo Fijians are concentrated in the so-called Sugar Belt and in cities and towns on the northern and western coasts of Viti Levu and Vanua Levu; their numbers are much scarcer in the south and inland areas.
-The majority of Indo-Fijians came from northern, northern eastern and southeastern part of India and converse in what is known as Fiji Hindi (also known as 'Fiji Baat'), this language has been constructed from eastern Hindi dialects mixed with some native Fijian and some English loan words, with some minorities speaking Gujarati, and Punjabi, and many who speak Tamil as their mother tongue with less fluency.
+The majority of Indo-Fijians came from northern, northeastern and southeastern parts of India and converse in what is known as Fiji Hindi (also known as 'Fiji Baat').
+This language has been constructed from eastern Hindi dialects mixed with some native Fijian and some English loan words, with some minorities speaking Gujarati, and Punjabi, and many who speak Tamil as their mother tongue with less fluency.
 Almost all Indo-Fijians are fluent in English.

 According to the 1996 census (the latest available), 76.7% of Indo-Fijians are Hindus and a further 15.9% are Muslims.
 Christians comprise 6.1% of the Indo-Fijian population, while about 0.9% are members of the Sikh faith.
 The remaining 0.4% are mostly nonreligious.

 Hindus in Fiji belong mostly to the Sanātana Dharma sect (74.3% of all Hindus); a minority (3.7%) follow Arya Samaj.
 Smaller groups, including The International Society for Krishna Consciousness, and numerous unspecified Hindu sects, comprise 22% of the Hindu population.
 Muslims are mostly Sunni (59.7%) or unspecified (36.7%); there is an Ahmadiya minority (3.6%).
 Indian Christians are a diverse body, with Methodists forming the largest group (26.2%), followed by the Assemblies of God (22.3%), Roman Catholics (17%), and Anglicans (5.8%).
 The remaining 28.7% belong to a medley of denominations.
 There is an Indian Division of the Methodist Church in Fiji.
-About 5000 Indo-Fijian are Methodist.
+About 5000 Indo-Fijians are Methodist.
 They are part of the Methodist Church in Fiji and support the position of the Methodist Church in Fiji, rather than the rights of Indo-Fijians.